Jack-Hargreaves0104/Jack-Hargreaves0104/README.md

 ## Hi there 👋
+My name is John Hargreaves, but I go by Jack.
+I am currently a student at SUNY Brockport with a major in Computer Science, with a focus in Advanced Computing.
+I also have a minor in Cybersecurity.
+I plan to graduate in May 2026.
+As of right now, the plan is to attend grad school to further my education and get my Masters Degree.
+I am currently working on small personal projects as well as a larger group project.
+If you would like to contact me, my email is john.hargreaves0104@gmail.com.
+Have a nice day!
 <!--
 **Jack-Hargreaves0104/Jack-Hargreaves0104** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.